-Raised garden beds make vegetable gardening less work.
-Learn the benefits of raised bed gardening, how to build a raised garden bed, and what you need to do to make a raised vegetable garden.
+Raised vegetable garden beds make vegetable gardening less work.
+Learn the benefits of raised-bed gardening, how to build a raised garden bed, and raised vegetable garden design tips.

 Everything In This Slideshow

-Raised-bed vegetable gardening can reduce back strain because you won't have to bend over as far to reach the plants.
-With easier access and less pain potential, you're better able to enjoy the labor involved in planting, tending, and harvesting your raised vegetable garden.
+Building raised vegetable garden beds can reduce back strain because you won't have to bend over as far to reach the plants.
+With easier access and less pain potential, you're better able to enjoy the labor involved in planting, tending, and harvesting your raised vegetable garden beds.

-Raised garden bed tip: Build your raised garden beds so they're at least 12 inches tall.
+Test Garden Tip: Build your raised-bed vegetable garden so they're at least 12 inches tall.
 If the walls are slightly below waist level, you can sit on edges to work the soil and harvest your bounty without having to bend over at all.

 The soil in raised vegetable garden beds typically warms earlier in spring than the surrounding earth.
 It also tends to dry faster, so you can get cool-season crops planted sooner, extending the growing season and your vegetable crop choices just by using raised gardens.